Company Spotlight: Freeport-McMoRan

 Copper has superior properties compared to other metals that make it ideal for clean energy.
 Copper is a good conductor of heat and electricity, it can be easily bent and shaped into wires or sheets, and it is 100% recyclable.
 Copper is also the most efficient nonprecious conductor of heat and electricity, making energy sources that contain copper operate more efficiently.

-In addition, to charge these electric vehicles, charging station infrastructure will need to be developed, and public direct current fast charging stations use over 10 times more copper than home chargers.6
+Wind, solar, and battery technologies are mineral intensive, and among the most heavily used is copper.
+For example, electric vehicles use up to 4 times more copper than traditional vehicles.4 In addition, electric vehicles charging station infrastructure will need to be developed, and public direct current fast charging stations use over 10 times more copper than home chargers.5

 Other Uses of Copper